 Consultation on changes for advertising and registry

-Technical Safety BC is inviting your feedback on two proposals as follows:
+Technical Safety BC gathered feedback on two proposals as follows:

 - A requirement for anyone advertising for regulated work to include identifying information, such as their business name or licence number, in the advertisements.